Silverstream47/Silverstream47/README.md

 # About Me
-🔭 Hello!
-I'm currently working on a Snake game as well as some other projects.
-🌱 I'm a big noob in coding though, so any help would be appreciated.
-😄 My pronouns are he/him.
 ⚡ A random fact: A donkey will sink in quicksand, but a mule won't.

 ### Github Stats